Docstrings

 • fct: a function that must take a SVector{D,T} to a return type K, with K must support the multiplication by a scalar of type T and the addition.

 • domain::AbstractDomain{D,T}: the integration domain.
-Currently, we support Triangle, Rectangle, Tetrahedron, Cuboid, d-dimensional Simplex, and d-dimensional Orthotope.
+Currently, we support Segment, Triangle, Rectangle, Tetrahedron, Cuboid, d-dimensional Simplex, and d-dimensional Orthotope.

 Optional arguments